prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 npx sb init
 ```

 This command will install all the core `devDependencies`, add scripts, setup some configuration files, and create example stories for you to get [you up and running with Storybook](https://storybook.js.org/docs/react/get-started/install).
-At the time of writing this article, I am using Storybook version 6.1.9
+The Storybook version has been updated to 6.5.16 since this article was first published.

 You can now run `yarn storybook` and that should boot up Storybook for you with the examples they created for you.